Tuesday, October 29, 2024

 This post is meant to be read in the context of some of the other posts I have published on this blog [7][8] and I may cover some of the ideas in this post in more detail based on the availability of time.

-The cause of discrimination and can it is justified as a form of deterrence
+The cause of discrimination and can it be justified as a form of deterrence

 At the heart of discrimination is our sense of deservingness of another of some resource we have authority over.
 So like many other social conflicts, discrimination is a matter of distributive justice.
 Distribution of wealth, power or opportunity.